back to search

 European legislation and guidelines

-At the European level, the AI Act is of great importance.
+At the European level, the AI Act is of great importance in addition to the General Data Protection Regulation (GDPR) and copyright laws (EU and Belgium) .
 The AI Act is the first comprehensive legal framework related to AI and aims at making Europe a global leader in trustworthy AI.

 The AI Act is part of a broader set of policies to support the development of trustworthy AI.
 The following guidelines are of great importance: